Ryu sharp into 7th, Semien homers as Blue Jays top Yanks 7-3 - WHIZ News

 Tellez had a fifth-inning solo shot off Lucas Luetge.

-Romero replaced David Phelps, who earlier in the eighth departed after he appeared to get hit in the lower back by Clint Frazier’s single.
+Romero replaced David Phelps, who earlier in the eighth departed after get hit in the lower back by Clint Frazier’s 107 mph line drive single.

 COVID-19 ISSUE